-Cushing syndrome usually results from a tumor in the pituitary gland that causes the adrenal glands to produce excessive corticosteroids.
+Cushing syndrome usually results from taking corticosteroids to treat a medical disorder or from a tumor in the pituitary or adrenal gland that causes the adrenal glands to produce excessive corticosteroids.

 People with Cushing syndrome usually develop excessive fat throughout the torso and have a large, round face and thin skin.

-Doctors measure the level of cortisol to detect Cushing syndrome.
+Doctors measure the level of cortisol and do other tests to detect Cushing syndrome.

 Surgery or radiation therapy is often needed to remove a tumor.